 So you can remove matched content ads and page-level ads without losing much revenue.

-As a rule of thumb place only three or less ads on a page.
-The speed also depends on other plugins, images and scripts used on the page.
+As a rule of thumb place three or less ads on a page.
+You can place more ads on the pages with 1000+ words so that the content length is monetized with number of ads.
+The speed of your site also depends on other plugins, images and scripts used on the page.
 Hence, if you have too many scripts (dynamic pages) running on your page then avoid placing many ads on that page.

 Besides using various speed testing tools the best way to monitor the actual loading speed is to use Google Analytics.
 You can integrate AdSense with Analytics account in order to quickly view the performance of pages displaying ads under “Behavior > Site Speed” section.
 Taking corrective actions according to the speed score and recommendations will help to increase the speed and user experience.